-Tax planning for individuals also requires consideration of the tax consequences to any businesses conducted directly or indirectly by the individual owners.
+Tax planning for individuals also requires consideration of the tax consequences to any business conducted directly or indirectly by the individual owners.
 Accordingly, we suggest you also review our Tax Letter entitled Year-End Tax Planning for Businesses.
 In light of the legislative changes to the tax code that are pending as of the publication of the letter, there may be updates to the proposed tax reform discussed below.

 This Tax Letter discusses planning for federal income taxes.
 However, state income taxes should also be considered.
 Your client service professional can be consulted regarding state tax matters.

-Whether you should defer or accelerate income and deductions between 2016 and 2017 depends to a great extent on your projected marginal (highest) tax rate for each year.
+Whether you should defer or accelerate income and deductions between 2017 and 2018 depends to a great extent on your projected marginal (highest) tax rate for each year.
 With the proposed compression of the income tax rates starting in 2018, you should analyze of your anticipated marginal tax rates for 2017 and 2018.

-You can shift taxable income between 2016 and 2017 by controlling the receipt of income and the payment of deductions.
+You can shift taxable income between 2017 and 2018 by controlling the receipt of income and the payment of deductions.
 Generally, income should be received in the year with the lower marginal tax rate, while deductible expenses should be paid in the year with the higher marginal rate.
-If your top tax rate is the same in 2016 and 2017, deferring income into 2017 and accelerating deductions into 2016 will generally produce a tax deferral of up to one year.
-On the other hand, if you expect your tax rate to be higher in 2017, you may want to accelerate income into 2016 and defer deductions to 2018.
+If your top tax rate is the same in 2017 and 2018, deferring income into 2018 and accelerating deductions into 2017 will generally produce a tax deferral of up to one year.
+On the other hand, if you expect your tax rate to be higher in 2018, you may want to accelerate income into 2017 and defer deductions to 2018.
 Keep in mind, however, that the aforementioned proposed tax reform anticipates the repeal of most itemized deductions.

 Planning Suggestion: The time value of money should be considered when making a decision to defer income or accelerate deductions.
 Comparative computations should be made to determine and evaluate the net after-tax result of these financial actions.

 Moreover, you should consider whether you expect to be subject to the alternative minimum tax (“AMT”) for either or both years (see page 25).
 It is important to note, as mentioned earlier, that the tax reform proposal is contemplating the repeal of the AMT.